UPACM/algolympics-site/src/2023/data/mechanics.md

 Note that we can only guarantee that all problems are solvable in C++ and Java.

-Each team may have up to one computer per participant.
+Each team may have up to one computer (one monitor) per participant.

 A participant will be permitted to use the following software throughout the duration of the contest: